mpound/pdrtpy/docs/source/pdrtpy.modelset.rst

 if they are stored in the correct FITS format.
 We are currently working with Marcus Rollig to import the Kosma-:math:`\tau` models.

-For example how to use ModelSets, see the notebook `PDRT_Example_ModelSets.ipynb`.
+For example how to use ModelSets, see the notebook `PDRT_Example_ModelSets.ipynb <https://github.com/mpound/pdrtpy-nb/blob/master/notebooks/PDRT_Example_ModelSets.ipynb>`_

 ----------